What is Regularise?

 We are a collective of humans made up of migrants, British citizens and allies who are committed to centreing and amplifying the voices and needs of undocumented migrants.
 We are committed to ensuring that their voices are heard clearly whilst we work towards their needs being met and their rights being granted.
-We believe in equity, equality and human rights for all!
+We proclaim equity, equality and human rights for all!

 Most migrants who become undocumented would have:

 - Entered the UK with some form of a visa (e.g. student, visitor, spouse or other temporary visa) and overstayed the duration of the visa, knowingly or unknowingly (e.g. due to a loss of sponsorship from a university or employer, a broken/abusive relationship, or not being able to afford fees due to economic hardship);